The Criminal Trial Process

 If any of these requirements were missing you may decide to file a charter challenge in order to exclude evidence collected if the arrest gave the police the opportunity to collect the evidence (example: after unconstitutional arrest the police search you or you vehicle).
 There is an Ontario law that allows police to stop people in cars at random, normally to enforce imparied driving laws (i.e. RIDE program) or just to check for valid insurance and seatbelts.
 The limits on this extraordinary power to detain people at random without suspicion of breaking any law is that the police can't do a random stop to investigate other crimes, only motor vehicle offences, see R. v.
 Ladoucer.

 In any encouter between you and the police the information should flow in one direction, from the police to you.
 Exceptions to you speaking are limited to asking why the officer is stopping you, telling them you want to leave, saying 'I don't want to talk about that', telling the police your name, and possibly providing identification.
 (If arrested showing ID to the cops makes you more likely to get a summons than a ride to jail).
 Excercise your right to silence.

-The indictment/summons/ticket describes the charge against you.
-It states, not only the specfic law you are alleged of violating, but also the time, date, location and description of the incident.
-The indictment is critical because it tells you what the crown has to prove in order to convict you.
-On the first date in court Judge will ask you if you plan to retain a lawyer or legal aid and then tell you another date to return to Court.
-If the charge is criminal you may be given a separate date to go to the police station and be fingerprinted.
+The sworn indictment describes the charge against you.
+It states, not only the specfic Criminal Code section, but also the time, date, location and description of the incident.
+The the indictment is critical because it tells you what the crown has to prove in order to convict you.
+The Judge will ask you if you plan to retain a lawyer or legal aid and then tell you another date to return to Court.
+You may be given a separate date to go to the police station and be fingerprinted.